NucleusEngineering/data-journey/.journey/tutorial.neos.md

 You can now stream website interaction data points through your Cloud Run Proxy Service, Pub/Sub Topic & Subscription all the way up to your BigQuery destination table.

 Run:
 ```bash
 python3 synth_json_stream.py --endpoint=$ENDPOINT_URL --bucket=$BUCKET --file=$FILE
 ```

 to direct an artificial click stream at your pipeline.
 If your datastream is still running from earlier you don't need to initiate it again.

-After a minute or two you should find your BigQuery destination table populated with data points.
-The metrics of Pub/Sub topic and Subscription should also show the throughput.
+After a minute or two you should
+* **find your BigQuery destination table populated with data points**;
+* find that the **metrics of Pub/Sub topic and Subscription also show the throughput**.
 Take a specific look at the un-acknowledged message metrics in Pub/Sub.
 If everything works as expected it should be 0.

 ## Part 2: ETL(Extract Transform Load) - Cloud Run

-ELT is a relatively new concept.
+**ELT is a relatively new concept**.
 Cheap availability of Data Warehouses allows efficient on-demand transformations.
 That saves storage and increases flexibility.
 All you have to manage are queries, not transformed datasets.
 And you can always go back to data in it's raw form.

 Although, sometimes it just makes sense to apply transformation on incoming data directly.

-What if we need to apply some general cleaning, or would like to apply machine learning inference on the incoming data at the soonest point possible?
+**What if we need to apply some general cleaning, or would like to apply machine learning inference on the incoming data at the soonest point possible?**

 Traditional [ETL](https://cloud.google.com/bigquery/docs/migration/pipelines#etl) is a proven concept to do just that.

-But ETL tools are maintenance overhead.
-In our example, you don't want to manage a Spark, GKE cluster or similar.Specifically, your requirement is a serverless and elastic ETL pipeline.
+But ETL tools are maintenance overhead. **In our example**, you don't want to manage a Spark, GKE cluster or similar.
+Specifically, **your requirement is a serverless and elastic ETL pipeline.**

-That means your pipeline should scale down to 0 when unused or up to whatever is needed to cope with a higher load.
+That means **your pipeline should scale down to 0 when unused** or **up to whatever is needed** to cope with a higher load.

 To start off, let's reference the working directory: